How Does A Goalie Get A Win In Ice Hockey?

 Example 2

-During the first period, the Rangers scored a goal against the Penguins, giving them an early lead of 1-0.
-Let’s assume the Penguins were able to score two goals in the second period to make the goal count 1-2.
+The Rangers took a 1-0 lead over the Penguins in the first period thanks to a goal during that period.
+Assume that the Penguins were able to score two goals in the second period to make the score 1-2.

-Now with the Penguins in the lead and the third period starting, the coach of the Penguins decides to substitute the goalie.
-After substituting the goalie, the Penguins went along to score their third goal to win the match.
+With the third period resuming and the Penguins in the lead, the coach of the Penguins decided to substitute the goalkeeper.
+The Penguins continued on to score their third goal to win the game after replacing the goalie.

 Who Gets the Win: First (Starting) Goalie